Welcome to the Ministry!

+Welcome to the Ministry of Pop Culture, where we’re building a community of readers who share our passion for pop culture, and who want to nerd out with other smart people.
 At the Ministry, all of pop culture matters, whether it happened 50 years ago, 20 years ago, or yesterday.
 We’re not interested in hot takes for clicks, but we are interested in cold takes with hindsight.
 Here, history matters, issues matter, and most of all, pop culture’s deep and lasting effects on our lives matter.
-We want to build a community of readers who care about the same things, who want to share their passion for pop culture, and who want to nerd-out with other smart people.

 (For more on our origin story, check out this post at Attention Economy.)